308 GOLDEN GATE

 The East bedroom has an adjoining climate-controlled sunroom with spectacular Bay views.

-(A second full laundry room is available on the first floor next to the Maid’s/Au pair suite.)
+(A second full laundry room is available on the lower floor next to the Maid’s/Au pair suite.)

 The top floor is currently set up as a multi-functional space for children, teens or guests.
+Alternatively, it could be used for his-and-her offices, with built-in bookshelves.
 Each of the two bedrooms has a fireplace and French doors opening onto one large balcony with stunning views of San Francisco Bay.
-This floor also contains a large bathroom with skylight, large cedar closet with deep storage, separate cedar closet for storage of suitcases etc., a desk/homework area with CAT-6 internet wiring, and a separate sitting area.
+This floor also contains a large bathroom with skylight and double sinks, tub/shower, large cedar closet with deep storage, separate cedar closet for storage of suitcases etc., a desk/homework area with CAT-6 internet wiring, and a separate sitting area.

 The roof line could be lifted on the western side, with no impediment to neighbors’ views, to create additional living space and an expanded view of the Golden Gate Bridge.